Misunderstood and Mistranslated Words of Jesus

 What about the Jesus’s statement that only a few will be saved?

-It is very important to understand that God’s Elect believers are very few in number, called and chosen in this life, before the Second Coming of Jesus Christ.
-As we have shown from Scripture in Chapter 9, the total number of God’s Elect, the Firstfruits, are only 144,000, who are called and chosen from the nation of Israel and the Gentile nations, through the gift of God given faith to believe in the true Gospel of Jesus Christ.
+It is very important to understand that God’s Elect believers are very few in number.
+They are called and chosen to believe in this life, through the gift of God-given faith, to believe in the true Gospel of Jesus Christ, before the Second Coming of Jesus Christ.
+As we have shown from Scripture, in Chapter 9, the total number of God’s Elect, the Firstfruits, are only 144,000.
+They are chosen before the foundation of the world, from the nation of Israel and the Gentile nations, to rise in the First Resurrection as the Bride of Christ, at the return of Christ.
 The glorious purpose of God’s Elect, the Firstfruits, is for God to use them in the evangelising work of salvation to reap the Great Harvest of the rest of humanity in the ages to come, as we explain in detail in this book.

 What about the resurrection of condemnation?

 28 Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice 29 and come forth – those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation (krisis, meaning judgement).

 Please note that the Greek word krisis has been translated as condemnation and should have been more accurately translated as judgement (Strong’s G2920).